iqtk/iqtk.github.io/index.md

                           expected_outputs=[{'txt': 'file.txt'}])
 ```

-As one can see significant benefit can be derived by moving from simpler domain-specific workflow languages to the more expressive language of python.
+Here one can see that the platform and environment in which a task runs is abstracted permitting it to be parameterized at runtime and simplifying the operational considerations for workflow developers.

-For more detailed examples of workflows and operations check out any of those provided as part of the core toolkit, e.g. [the one for RNA-seq analysis](inquiry/toolkit/rna_quantification/workflow.py).
+For more detailed examples of workflows and operations check out any of those provided as part of the core toolkit, e.g. [the one for RNA-seq analysis](https://github.com/iqtk/iqtk/blob/master/inquiry/toolkit/rna_quantification/workflow.py).

 ### Data schema